sc-workshop/SupercellSWF-Animate/README.md

     npm run cook
 `

-Next, after preparing all modules, you need to open console in root of repository.
+Next, after preparing all modules, you need to open console (as admin in case of Debug) in root of repository.
 - Release
     To build a installer with all packages, you need to fill in certificate details in `scripts/cert.ts` and then run following command:
     `